mobiquity-networks/MN-Notifications-Android-SDK/README.md

 If you have already integrated a previous version of the Mobiquity Networks SDKs, we highly suggest you read through the section titled "Migrating From V1" below.

+This SDK supports versions of Android from 4.4 (API 19) and up.

 In the the app module build.gradle we need to add 2 dependencies:
 ```
 dependencies {